-As at December 31, 2019, included in due from banks and other financial institutions was blocked correspondent account in local bank amounting AZN 1,039 thousand (2018: in CBAR - AZN 22,195 thousand, in local bank - AZN 5,716 thousand).
+As at December 31, 2019, included in due from banks and other financial institutions was blocked correspondent account in local bank amounting AZN 1,039 thousand.

 Balances with local bank were blocked as collateral for guarantees obtained by the Bank.